rpav/c2ffi/README.md

   appear to be build with *gcc*, it is not possible to build c2ffi with clang!
 So use gcc in this case.

-* You need llvm/clang dev libraries.
+* You need llvm/clang dev libraries.  `libclang.so` is not enough.
 If you don't have `libclangAST.a`, you have to install any `-dev` type packages in your dist.
 Not all dists may package these.

 * If you build with clang and get link errors about ABI functions, you may need to link to `-lc++abi` or similar.